The Two-Parameter Brane Sigma-Model and Extended Solutions of M-Theory: Introduction

 \section{Introduction}

-Fifteen years ago, just after the turn of the century, the Kac-Moody algebra $E_{11}$ was conjectured to encode symmetries of M-theory in its eleven dimensional form \cite{West:2001as}.
+Shortly after the turn of the century, the Kac–Moody algebra $E_{11}$ was conjectured to encode symmetries of eleven-dimensional $M$-theory \cite{West:2001as}.
 Around the same time it was shown that the dynamics of eleven-dimensional supergravity near a space-like singularity are encoded in a one-parameter $\sigma$-model invariant under the action of a coset group associated with a Kac-Moody algebra $E_{10}$ \cite{Damour:2002cu,Damour:2002et}.
-The Lagrangian of the sigma-model is defined in terms of scalar fields on a coset space and solutions to the equations of motion define a null geodesic on a symmetric space which may be used to reconstruct space-time solutions.
-In the work of \cite{Damour:2002cu,Damour:2002et} the fields were parameterised by time, a truncation sensible in the vicinity of a space-like singularity, but at the expense of equivalent roles for the spatial and temporal coordinates.
+The Lagrangian of the $\sigma$-model is defined in terms of scalar fields on a coset space, and its equations of motion define a null geodesic on the symmetric space from which space-time solutions may be reconstructed.
+In this sense, the $\sigma$-model should be viewed as a kinematical device encoding algebraic and geometric data, rather than as a fundamental worldsheet theory.
+In \cite{Damour:2002cu,Damour:2002et} the fields were parameterised by time, a truncation sensible near a space-like singularity but one which obscures the symmetry between spatial and temporal coordinates.
 The Lorentz symmetry was re-introduced into the $\sigma$-model construction in \cite{Englert:2003py} and used to construct solutions dependent on space-time from $\sigma$-models on symmetric spaces embedded within the Kac-Moody algebra $E_{11}$.
-This formulation of constructing space-time solutions from sub-algebras of a Kac-Moody algebra came to be known as the `brane $\sigma$-model' and was used more recently to reconstruct bound state solutions in $M$-theory and string theory \cite{Houart:2009ya,Cook:2011ir} following observations made in \cite{Cook:2009ri}.
-In all these cases the solutions of supergravity, superstring theory and $M$-theory that were constructed were encoded in the path traversed by a massless particle on the coset space.
+This formulation of constructing space-time solutions from sub-algebras of a Kac-Moody algebra has been called the `brane $\sigma$-model' and was used more recently to reconstruct bound state solutions in $M$-theory and string theory \cite{Houart:2009ya,Cook:2011ir} following observations made in \cite{Cook:2009ri}.
+In all these cases, the solutions of supergravity, superstring theory and $M$-theory were encoded in the path traversed by a massless particle on the coset space. { \cred In the present work we explore the possibility of replacing the point-particle worldline with an auxiliary two-parameter worldsheet on the symmetric space.}